 Monitor your results after the auction and pay attention to items where the reserve isn’t met.
 While your organization can still assign an item to the highest bidder if the reserve isn’t met, this helps determine if the item was overvalued or if it was just the wrong package for your crowd.
 This is valuable information you can bring to the table when planning for your next auction.

 4. Use the right tools to manage auction bids

 Paper bid sheets don’t work for every event.
 Some of your attendees may be too engaged with other areas of your event to monitor the items they want.
 Depending on your guests and your event’s structure, virtual or hybrid bidding might be better suited for your auction, but some bidders may not be comfortable bidding on their phones or computers.
 With Qgiv’s auction tools, you can host an auction that best suits your bidders, and you can easily manage your event with one software.

 An auction management platform helps make managing bidding on auction items a better experience for your guests and saves your nonprofit a lot of time and effort when it comes to determining winners and managing payments.

-Qgiv’s auctions platform empowers nonprofits to manage their auction from start to finish while offering an easy app-based bidding solution for guests.
+Qgiv’s auction platform empowers nonprofits to manage their auction from start to finish and offers multiple bidding solutions for guests.
 Your attendees can bid one-handed, enable auto bidding they can set and forget, and check out using a credit card or echeck—all from the Givi app.
 That increased automation saves nonprofits tons of time and makes you more money.
-With an auction app, you don’t have to worry about bidders leaving early.
+With comprehensive auction software, you don’t have to worry about bidders leaving early.
 Billing automatically occurs when the auction ends!
 Check out this blog post for additional benefits of Qgiv’s auction software.

 Looking for more resources to make your auction event unforgettable?
 Here are our ideas for 25 virtual auction items to help you put together fun packages for your next event.
 To make auction planning go smoothly, use our auction planner as a guide.